gooley/stripe-dotnet/README.markdown

 # About the Library

-XamarinStripe provides .NET bindings to process online payments with Stripe.com.
+This is a development version of a .NET implementation of Stripe's API.

+If you're looking for something production-ready, consider https://github.com/criticalaxiom/XamarinStripe, upon which this is based.

-Currently the bindings support the charge, refund, customer, subscription APIs and some webhook support.
-It is missing support for plan management, and coupons.
+Currently, the library supports the charge, refund, customer, subscription APIs, along with some webhook support.
+It is missing support for plan management and coupons.

-	XamarinStripe/
+	Stripe/

 		Source code for the assembly.